rubocop/rubocop-factory_bot/README.md

 ## Usage

-You need to tell RuboCop to load the Factory Bot extension.
+You need to tell RuboCop to load the factory_bot extension.
 There are three ways to do this:

 ### RuboCop configuration file